-Using sand, water, and a scale model of an ancient Egyptian transport sled, a team of Dutch engineers have answered an enduring question: “How on Earth were the pyramids of Egypt built?”
-The ancient Egyptians had neither wheels nor work animals, so the giant blocks, each weighing at least 2.5 tons, had to be moved through human muscle power alone.
+Using sand, water, and a scale model of an ancient Egyptian transport sled, a team of international scientists have answered an enduring question: “How on Earth were the pyramids of Egypt built?”
+The ancient Egyptians utilized neither wheels nor work animals for the majority of the pyramid-building era, so the giant blocks, weighing 2.5 tons on average, had to be moved through human muscle power alone.
 But until recently, nobody really knew how.
-The answer, it turns out, is simply water.
+The answer, it seems, is simply water.
 Evidence suggests that the blocks were first levered onto wooden sleds and then hauled up ramps made of sand.
 However, dry sand piles up in front of a moving sled, increasing friction until the sled is nearly impossible to pull.
 Wet sand reduces friction dramatically beneath the sled runners, eliminating the sand piles and making it possible for a team of people to move massive objects.

 Want more stories like this one?

 However, this 2003 article never garnered much attention and was lost in the sea of competing theories.
-The Dutch team’s work has attracted so much notice because it has gone the farthest in proving its hypothesis, moving a replica sled with wet sand and describing exactly how much water would be needed.
+The scale-model research has attracted so much notice because it has gone the farthest in proving its hypothesis, moving a replica sled with wet sand and describing exactly how much water would be needed.
 More importantly, the work proves that the required amount of water was relatively small and could feasibly be transported with the blocks.
-Notably, few of the many studies were performed by interdisciplinary teams.
-While both physical scientists and archaeologists have tackled the problem, the divergent sets of skills and interests may have delayed a solution to the mystery.